-As a general rule, you can start introducing solid foods as early as 6 months, and you will want to start with foods that the most unlikely to trigger a food allergy.
+As a general rule, you can start introducing solid foods as early as 6 months.
 You can usually tell when baby is ready to branch out to more exciting flavors because he’ll start looking at your food, or opening his mouth when you hand him a spoon.
 You’ll definitely want him to be able to hold his head up and sit up unassisted, to make sure he can get the food down.

 If you’ve raised your children since birth as vegans, you know it’s really no big deal to keep them eating healthy vegan foods.
 They say eating habits are established by age three, so if your child has tried a variety of foods and has stayed away from most of the junk foods available, chances are really good they’ll maintain that lifestyle.